 The ageing baby boomers are keeping them busy.

 Friends reconnected was formed after realising that there was a niche in the market for diligent hard-working and resourceful people to conduct people searches.
-Indeed friends reconnected commented,” there aren’t many around like us.”
+Indeed friends reconnected and commented,” There aren’t many around like us.”

 Apart from many different sources too numerous to mention here; primarily the searches involve extensive browsing of various public records including the British Museum archives, and other sources ‘on’ and ‘offline’ to help reconnect people.

-Friends Reconnected explain, that ironically, the longer the two individuals have not been in touch, the easier it is for us to reconnect them.
+Friends Reconnected explains, that ironically, the longer the two individuals have not been in touch, the easier it is for us to reconnect them.

 This is due in part to the fact, the longer out of touch – the bigger -the -search footprint builds up.